unioncollege-webtech/final-exam-study-guide/README.md

 ### Prototype

-You can add a shared property to all instances of an object type by using the Function.prototype property.
-This defines a property that is shared by all objects created with that function, rather than by just one instance of the object type.
-The following code adds a color property with value null to all objects of type car, and then overwrites that value with the string "black" only in the instance object car1.
+You can add a shared property to all instances of an object type by using the function's `.prototype` property.
+The function's prototype property is shared by **all** objects created with that function, rather than by just one instance of the object type.
+The following code adds a `.drive()` method to all `Car` instances.
+The `this` binding inside a prototype method refers to instance the method is being called for.
 For more information, see [Object prototypes](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object_prototypes).

 ```js
 // Constructor function